Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed or approved by any of these entities.

 There’s nothing sexy or mysterious about a balance transfer.
 It is merely the process of moving debt from your high-interest cards to a lower or 0% interest card.
-This balance-transfer card is just like every other credit card except it comes with a very low or 0% introductory rate for several months.
+This balance transfer credit card is just like every other credit card except it comes with a very low or 0% introductory rate for several months.

 With this offer, you can move your debt over from your current high-interest cards, potentially saving you hundreds of dollars in interest.
 You can do this with minimal or even no fees, and make faster progress by putting the money that WAS going toward interest into paying off the actual debt.